NickMattmiller/DocumentRepository/README.md

 # DocumentRepository
-This is Nick's branch of the CIS420 project
+This is The master branch of the CIS420 project